Cookie and Tracking Tool Notice

 Corel and our third-party partners may also utilize HTML5 local storage or flash cookies for these purposes.
 Flash cookies and HTML5 local storage are different from browser cookies because of the amount of data, type of data, and means of storage of data.
 We also use flash cookies, to store your preferences or display content based upon what you view on our website to personalize your visit.

 |To access our consent management solution click here.

 To learn more about how to control cookies using your browser settings click here.

 To learn how to manage privacy and storage settings for flash cookies click here.

-To learn more about these and other advertising networks and your ability to opt out of collection by certain third party, please visit the opt-out pages of the Network Advertising Initiative, here, and the Digital Advertising Alliance, here.
+To learn more about the above and other advertising networks and your ability to opt out of collection by certain third party, please visit the opt-out pages of the Network Advertising Initiative, here, and the Digital Advertising Alliance, here.

 To learn how to manage privacy and storage settings for flash cookies click here.
 Various browsers may offer their own management tools for removing HTML5 local storage.

 Google Analytics and Google Tag Manager

 Corel uses web beacons alone or with cookies to gather information about how our customers and visitors use our websites and interact with emails from us.
 Web beacons are clear electronic images that can recognize certain types of information on your computer, such as cookies, when you viewed a particular website tied to the web beacon, and a description of a website tied to the web beacon.
 For example, Corel may place web beacons in marketing emails so that we are notified when you click on a link in the email that directs you to one of our websites.
 Web beacons help Corel to operate and improve the content of our websites and email communications.

 Log Files, IP Addresses, URLs and Other Data